 Transportation to Animal Kingdom, Magic Kingdom, Disney Springs and the water parks (a transfer is needed) – Buses are the only form of transportation available.
 To get to the water parks, you’ll need to get to Animal Kingdom and grab a bus to the water park from there.

 Transportation to Epcot – Guests can walk or take the friendship boats.
 The boats take guests to a dock near the World Showcase entrance of Epcot, which is located in the rear of the park.
-These resorts do not provide direct transportation to the main entrance at the front of Epcot, which is the Future World side.
-Future World is still a long walk from the boat dock.
-The other option is to take a bus to another location that does have direct service to Future World, and transfer, however this would be time consuming.
+These resorts do not provide direct transportation to the main entrance at the front of Epcot.
+The front entrance is still a long walk from the boat dock.
+The other option is to take a bus to another location that does have direct service to the front entrance, and transfer.
+However this would be time consuming.

 Transportation to Hollywood Studios – Guests can walk, take the friendship boats, or the Skyliner.
 The Friendship boats take guests to a boat dock fairly close to the Hollywood Studios entrance.
 Although some people prefer to walk to Hollywood Studios, it’s far enough away so that most people choose to take a boat.